 This lighthouse a beautiful old red brick building has stood strong against all kinds of weathers, much like its predecessor, the Old Beacon, which is located nearby.
-The Old Beacon was the 3rd lighthouse built in Scotland, after Kinnaird Head and Mull of Kintyre.
-Having been first lit on 10th October 1789.
+The Old Beacon was the third lighthouse built in Scotland, after Kinnaird Head and Mull of Kintyre, having been first lit on 10th October 1789.

-Also around the Lighthouse and Lighthouse Visitor Centre are the two self-catering Assistant Lighthouse Keepers Cottages, as well as the Wool Mill.
-The Mill is busy processing the local fleeces into yarn and felt, all of which can be purchased from the gift shop at the visitor centre.
+Also around the Lighthouse are the two self-catering Assistant Lighthouse Keepers Cottages, as well as the Wool Mill.
+The Mill is busy processing the local fleeces into yarn and felt.

 The chance to go island hopping is one of the great things about a visit to North Ronaldsay.
 If arriving by plane the flight will allow you to experience some stunning locations of the northern isles of Orkney.
 Don’t delay - contact Loganair on 01856 873 457 or 01856 872 494 or email email@example.com.
 There is also a weekly ferry service - contact Orkney Ferries on 01856 872 044 for more information.